Sooty tern

-The sooty tern (Onychoprion fuscatus) is a seabird in the family Laridae.
-It is a bird of the tropical oceans, returning to land only to breed on islands throughout the equatorial zone.
+The sooty tern (Onychoprion fuscatus) is a tern in the family Laridae.
+It is a seabird of the tropical oceans and can fly for years at a time, skimming the sea surface for food, and returning to land only to breed, on islands throughout the equatorial zone.

 Taxonomy

-The sooty tern was described by Carl Linnaeus in 1766 as Sterna fuscata, bearing this name for many years until the genus Sterna was split up.
-It is now known as Onychoprion fuscatus.
+The sooty tern was described by Carl Linnaeus in 1766 as Sterna fuscata, bearing this name for many years until the genus Sterna was split up; it is now classified in the genus Onychoprion as Onychoprion fuscatus.
 The genus name is from ancient Greek onux, "claw" or "nail", and prion, "saw".
-The specific fuscatus is Latin for "dark".
+The species name fuscatus is Latin for "dark".

-Colloquially, it is known as the wideawake tern or just wideawake.
-This refers to the incessant calls produced by a colony of these birds, as does the Hawaiian name ʻewa ʻewa which roughly means "cacophony".
-In most of Polynesia its name is manutara or similar – literally "tern-bird", though it might be better rendered in English as "the tern" or "common tern".
-This refers to the fact that wherever Polynesian seafarers went on their long voyages, they usually would find these birds in astounding numbers.
-It is also known as kaveka in the Marquesas Islands, where dishes using its eggs are a delicacy.

-The sooty tern has little interspecific variation, but it can be divided into at least two allopatric subspecies.
-Some recent authors further subdivide the Indopacific population into up to eight subspecies altogether, but much of the variation is really clinal.
-The affinities of eastern Pacific birds (including the famous manutara of Easter Island) are most strongly contested.
+The sooty tern has little interspecific variation, but it is usually divided into six to eight allopatric subspecies.
+Some recent authors further subdivide the Indopacific population into up to eight subspecies altogether, but much of the variation is clinal.
+The affinities of eastern Pacific birds (including O. f. manutarus of Easter Island) are most strongly contested.
+Six subspecies are currently accepted by the IOC: